AlessandroDeFrancesco/Nodejs-REST-MongoDB-template/README.md

-# Deploy Your Own REST API in 30 Mins Using mLabs and Heroku
+# Deploy Your Own REST API using MongoDB and NodeJS

 A template to easily deploy a REST server with a MongoDB database to Heroku or on your local machine.